curateteaching/digitalpedagogy/keywords/remix.md

 Part of the larger 2013 collection [*Digital Writing, Assessment and Evaluation*]([http://ccdigitalpress.org/dwae/), "Stirred, Not Shaken" provides a set of sample assignments and evaluation processes for remix projects in writing courses, and describes additional analytical and reflective writing assignments that expand students' concepts of remix practices and circulation.
 In addition to these assignments, authors provide a project evaluation rubric developed in collaboration with students; a narrative describing the implementation of fair use; and an assessment of the role of remix in larger institutional learning outcomes.

-REBECCA: This is a valuable artifact because assessment and grading is a challenge for those new to digital pedagogy.

 ### Exquisite Engendering Remix Exhibition
 ![screenshot](images/remix-middleton-exquisiteengendering.png)